Climate and Average Weather Year Round in Managua Nicaragua

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Managua experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.0 months, from December 2 to May 2, with average wind speeds of more than 11.7 miles per hour.
-The windiest day of the year is February 10, with an average hourly wind speed of 15.5 miles per hour.
+The windiest month of the year in Managua is February, with an average hourly wind speed of 15.3 miles per hour.

 The calmer time of year lasts for 7.0 months, from May 2 to December 2.
-The calmest day of the year is October 3, with an average hourly wind speed of 8.0 miles per hour.
+The calmest month of the year in Managua is October, with an average hourly wind speed of 8.2 miles per hour.